nlesc-nano/ceiba/paper/paper.md

 # Statement of need

-Many resarch project require running a large number of computationally heavy but independent simulations.
+Many resarch projects require running a large number of computationally heavy but independent simulations.
 Those can be molecular dynamics simulations of proteins, fluid dynamics simulations with different initial conditions, etc.
 As the number of independent simulations grows, their orchestration and execution require a collaborative effort among a team of researchers.
 Through its dedicated server and command line interface, *Ceiba* facilitates this team effort.